ZoZo-182/YATLA/README.md

 ... and now you can mess around with it in your own environment :D

 ## Roadmap
 - [x] Separate user creds from todo list content (not really together anyways, I just had a spot for it In the user cred db).
-Will be using Redis for todo list content
+Will be using Redis for todo list content.
+NO REDIS
 - [ ] Hey, dont forget about oauth...
     - [ ] get a client for github and google going.
         - [ ] jwt no opaque